secworks/salsa20/README.md

 salsa20
 =======

-Sals20 Stream Cipher core in Verilog
+Sals20 Stream Cipher core in Verilog.

+## Status
+Not completed.
+Does not work.